conf-author/zkrpChain/README.md

 2. Open the browser and input the URL.
 For example: http://localhost:3000?VerPrf_StandardRange.

 3. Enter and start to invoke the corresponding function.
-In the above URL, the client codes will invoke the `Service.js APIs` to operate `Verifier chaincode` to verify the stardard-range proofs.
+In the above URL, the client code `Verifier.js` will invoke the `Service.js API` to operate the `Verifier chaincode` to verify the stardard-range proofs.

 References
 ----------